Control Side Effects

 Generic name: phenylpropanolamine

 Note: This document contains side effect information about phenylpropanolamine.
-Some of the dosage forms listed on this page may not apply to the brand name Control.
+Some dosage forms listed on this page may not apply to the brand name Control.

 Applies to phenylpropanolamine: oral capsule extended release, oral tablet, oral tablet extended release.